austin-rt/useCallback/README.md

 **_NOTE: we must first save the file to recreate this `WARNING`_**

-If you dig into the [React Docs](https://beta.reactjs.org/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies), the few solutions this semi-confusing `WARNING` is suggesting are:
+If you dig into the [React Docs](https://beta.reactjs.org/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies), the few solutions suggested by this semi-confusing `WARNING` are as follows:

 ---